 We have had good success at handling these matters and may be able to arrange it so you do not have to come back to Wellton for court.
 If a large amount of drugs are found you will have an initial appearance within 24 hours and a judge will determine your release conditions and you will end up having to appear in Yuma County Superior Court.
 You will have to be present at most of your hearings in Yuma County Superior Court.

 Drug Dogs Aren’t Always Right

 Often, at border patrol checkpoints, police and U.S. border patrol agents will bring drug dogs around all the cars.
 If the dogs alert, it could lead to your arrest.
-At Dwane Cates Law Group, PLLC, we’ve had past successes challenging the use of drug dogs to discover drugs.
+At Cates & Sargeant Law Group, PLLC, our Phoenix, AZ criminal lawyers have had past successes challenging the use of drug dogs to discover drugs.

 While these dogs are used often at immigration checkpoints, they’re not always right.
 Sometimes drug dogs are improperly trained.
 They may be overworked or triggered into alerting by their over-eager handlers.
 If a drug dog was used in your case, we’ll look carefully to make sure that your rights weren’t violated.
 And we’ll make that evidence from an illegal search and seizure never enters the courtroom.

 If You’ve Been Arrested at an Immigration Checkpoint